 I’m sure there are people who genuinely enjoy handling raw ground beef.
 I’m not one of them.
-The best frozen burgers may not live up to lovingly hand-pattied burgers, but they’re quick, they’re easy, and they keep your hands slime free.
+The best frozen burgers may not live up to burgers that were lovingly hand-pattied in your neighborhood grill dad’s kitchen, but the best frozen hamburger patties are quick, easy, and they keep your hands slime free.

 Convenience aside, a lot of the frozen burgers you’ll find at the grocery store taste pretty good, too.
 Sure, pretty much anything tastes good when it’s cooked over charcoal and served with a side of macaroni salad, but, in a perfect world, burgers should taste like actual beef.
 Come on, frozen hamburger manufacturers.
 Don’t force us to quote an over-quoted commercial from the 1980s—give us big juicy burgers with big beef flavor.

 But convenience doesn’t always mean compromising taste.
-We grabbed a pan, fired up the stove, and prepared more than a dozen frozen burger patties, including some that Sporked readers recommended after our first frozen burger ranking.
+We grabbed a pan, fired up the stove, and prepared a bunch of burger patties, including Bubba Burgers, frozen burgers made with Angus beef, and even thin little patties made for making smash burgers.
 There were a lot of acceptable burgers.
 There were a few really awful burgers.
 Below you’ll find the burgers we’d proudly bring to the barbecue.

 The following article contains affiliate links that may generate a small commission to us when you make a purchase through the link.
 Learn more about how we work with affiliates here.